ethereum/builder-specs/specs/bellatrix/builder.md

 #### Constructing the `ExecutionPayloadHeader`

-Suppose the builder is bidding for `slot`, `parent_hash`, and `pubkey`.
-The builder MUST submit a bid for the valid execution payload that is able to pay the `fee_recipient` for the registered `pubkey` the most.
+The builder MUST provide a bid for the valid execution payload that is able to pay the `fee_recipient` in the validator registration for the registered `pubkey` the most.
-If possible under the rules of consensus, the builder MUST build an execution payload whose `gas_limit` is equal to the `gas_limit` of the latest registration for `pubkey`.
+The builder MUST build an execution payload whose `gas_limit` is equal to the `gas_limit` of the latest registration for `pubkey`, or as close as is possible under the consensus rules.
-Otherwise, the builder MUST build an execution payload with `gas_limit` as close as possible to the desired value under the rules of consensus.

 #### Constructing the `BuilderBid`